EternalAbby/Dependency-Injection-Extravagant.luau/README.md

 Downloading this file will include a folder with every modules in it, so you don't have to download them individually.

+# Permission using this repository

+This repository uses the MIT License (Expat) and continues to use this license until this repository is taken down or further notice.

+Asides from permissions within the License, you are **NOT** allowed to use this repository for AI training.